094459/newsletter-oss-projects/README.md

 **aws-control-tower-controls-cdk**

 [aws-control-tower-controls-cdk](https://aws-oss.beachgeek.co.uk/3e3) This pattern describes how to use AWS CloudFormation and AWS Cloud Development Kit (AWS CDK) to implement and administer preventive, detective, and proactive AWS Control Tower controls as infrastructure as code (IaC).
 A control (also known as a guardrail) is a high-level rule that provides ongoing governance for your overall AWS Control Tower environment.
 For example, you can use controls to require logging for your AWS accounts and then configure automatic notifications if specific security-related events occur.
 Check out the REAMDE for more details on what you can do with this. (#178)

+**aws-external-package-security**

+[aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
+The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

 **observability-solution-kit**